nbhasin2/NBNavigationController/README.md

 ## Usage

-Declare a global NBNavigationController in your class that has access to navigationController
+Declare NBNavigationController in your class that has access to navigationController

 ```
 let transitionController = NBNavigationController()